National Solar Observatory: History

 The Sacramento Peak observatories were proposed by Donald Menzel of the Harvard College Observatory in 1947, when the U.S. Air Force commissioned a site survey for a suitable facility that would study the higher regions of the Earth's atmosphere.
 The site, near White Sands Proving Ground, was chosen in 1948.
 The first equipment to be operated by the Harvard Observatory was installed in 1949, a 6 in prominence camera, and a flare patrol camera, installed in the Grain Bin Dome.

 These instruments were followed by the Evans Solar Facility, or Big Dome, which housed a 16 in coronograph and spectrograph.
 In 1963 the Hilltop Dome was built to house additional instruments.

 The Sacramento Peak facilities are located in Sunspot, New Mexico.
-The site's name was chosen by the late James C. Sadler, (1920–2005), an internationally noted meteorologist and professor at The University of Hawaii, formerly with the United States Air Force on assignment during the early inception of the observatory.
+The site's name was chosen by the late James C. Sadler, (1920–2005), an internationally noted meteorologist and professor at The University of Hawaiʻi, formerly with the United States Air Force on assignment during the early inception of the observatory.

-For the Solar eclipse of August 21, 2017, NSO enlisted the cooperation of various groups in the Citizen CATE (Continental-America Telescopic Eclipse) experiment to set up more than 60 identical telescopes along the eclipse path, to produce 90 continuous minutes of images, 10 seconds apart, of the Sun's inner corona.
+For the Solar eclipse of August 21, 2017, the National Solar Observatory enlisted the cooperation of various groups in the Citizen CATE (Continental-America Telescopic Eclipse) experiment to set up more than 60 identical telescopes along the eclipse path, to produce 90 continuous minutes of images, 10 seconds apart, of the Sun's inner corona.
 This was to provide a clearer understanding of solar plumes and other transient phenomena.